Welcome to today's edition of the Rush 24-7 podcast.

 There's not a hint of bias, a hint of a political agenda.

-He's been meticulously fair, he's exceptionally qualified.
+He's exceptionally qualified.

 We know that that's not going to happen.

-And I think it's important for your uh listeners today, you know, to call your Democrat senators, especially in red states um that supported the president and say, you know, you have a choice here.
+And I think it's important for your listeners today to call your Democrat senators, especially in red states that supported the president.

-You can vote the values of our state, or you can vote Ted Kennedy's values.
+You can vote the values of our state or you can vote Ted Kennedy's values.

-Um but those are mutually exclusive in large parts of the country.
+But those are mutually exclusive in large parts of the country.

 Ted Kennedy's values.